 These I made for my daughter in autumn colours, using brick-red, ochre mixed with cream pearl and cranberry for heel covers (see below where to find them).
 The edges I impressed with leather stamps to give them something extra.

 Here is another sneak peek into my now really soon to be available e-book “How To Make Unique Leather Sandals”.
-I finished the book itself and am now working on creating a landing page.
-It’s all new to me, so it’s taken me some time to find out exactly what I needed to do to self-publish an e-book.

 The above sandals are the first project of the book, they are easy to make as there are no straps to cut or buckles to attach, and they offer lots of space for decoration….